Tel: (888) 696-7322

 $59.99 Monthly Concealed Carry Class Rate!!

 One class per month, usually the last Saturday.
-This is Food Pantry Fundraiser class, please consider making a donation when you attend.
+This is Food Pantry Charity class, please consider making a donation when you attend.
 Privte classes available every weekend, contact us for a reservaton.

 $10 to reserve a seat.
 Balance due at class in the afternoon.
 No deposit refunds.
 May reschedule and apply deposit towards any class in the same year.
 No shows forfeit deposit.

-We would like to thank Crossroads Baptist Church and Precision Tactical Weapons for their continued Food Pantry Fundraising Class support.
+We would like to thank Crossroads Baptist Church and Precision Tactical Weapons for their support for the Food Pantry Charity Classes.

 "A violent attack can happen in 5 seconds or less, would you know what to do?
 Let us show you how to legally defend yourself with or without a firearm."